aardappel/lobster/lobster/docs/source/type_checker.md

--   If the variable cannot be initialized where it must be defined, see if there's a "empty" version of the reference type that the variable can be initialized with, such as an empty vector or string, or a struct filled with zeroes, that has a benign effect when used.
+-   If the variable cannot be initialized where it must be defined, see if there's a "empty" version of the reference type that the variable can be initialized with, such as an empty vector or string, or a class filled with zeroes, that has a benign effect when used.

 -   If you must start with `nil`, try to have the if-check for it as early on as